 Note that the magazine doesn’t say that if you go to college, you might not learn practical skills and might not be prepared to deal with certain issues you’ll face after school.
 That would leave you with some leeway, suggesting that it would be good to consider also learning the “practical skills” of how to balance a checkbook and cook your own food while pursuing higher education.

-As is typical, the magazine offers no quotes from experts or studies to back up these statements.
-There is no CNN poll of college graduates who admitted to being unprepared for life despite their degree, much less any who say that they now regret wasting time in college because of their lack of life skills.
+As is typical, the magazine offers no quotes from experts, no studies to back up these statements.
 The magazine simply asserts this statement as a fact.

 I agree that getting a college degree alone doesn’t always prepare you for the “realities of life,” however, neither does a high school diploma.
 Whether or not a person is prepared for life’s “realities” will depend to a large extent on his or her own intelligence, maturity, upbringing, association, family, and a wealth of other factors that have nothing to do with formal schooling.